TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry

-One feature of our library is that it currently contains older than 1 year old methods, and as such some excellent work \cite{von2020quantum,lee2020even,su2021fault} has not yet been included.
-There are two reasons: the first and most obvious one is that including new methods represent a significant amount of effort, and we believe this updates can be done later on.
+One feature of our library is that it currently contains older than 1-year-old methods, and as such some excellent work \cite{von2020quantum,lee2020even,su2021fault} has not yet been included.
+There are two reasons: the first and most obvious one is that including new methods represents a significant amount of effort, and we believe these updates can be done later on.
 The second is that while for the latest methods T-gate estimates are more common, for older ones often only the complexity estimates are available.
 While this makes sense as the latest methods might be more useful for industrial processes, we believe that understanding well different techniques and not only the bleeding edge ones can be of significant scientific interest.

 Additionally, our software was developed following a modular architecture with an easy procedure to include new methods.
-The process to add a newer method or to update an existing one requires two main steps: first making sure that the molecular parameters required are already calculated by some of the provided methods, or add new ones in \texttt{molecule.py}; then create a new T-gate cost estimation function and call it from the class \texttt{Cost calculator}.
-The philosophy underlying this architecture is to keep T-Fermion updated timely, and give the authors of the new methods the possibility to add their own T gate cost estimation to show practical examples of their work, and make it more accessible.
+The process to add a newer method or updating an existing one requires two main steps: first making sure that the molecular parameters required are already calculated by some of the provided methods, or adding new ones in \texttt{molecule.py}; then create a new T-gate cost estimation function and call it from the class \texttt{Cost calculator}.
+The philosophy underlying this architecture is to keep TFermion updated timely and give the authors of the new methods the possibility to add their own T gate cost estimation to show practical examples of their work and make it more accessible.